jmcparland/linux-pam-failed-auth-photo-mail/README.md

 * Take a photo snapshot using the laptop's built-in web camera.
 [Requires the ffmpeg package.]
 * "Calls home" as an openvpn client back to a waiting openvpn server.
 [Requires openvpn & configuration of client & server.]
 * "Enables" the openvpn service so that the link will be persistent / re-establish on reboot.
 * Starts and enables the sshd service for remote login.
+(Requires openssh-server.)
 * Opens the laptop existing firewall configureation to accept inbound connections -- for instance, ssh connections through vpn to the laptop. (`iptables -P INPUT ACCEPT`)
 * Sends an email report of the event, including:
   * The hostname of the laptop